bytes-zone/bytes-zone/content/projects/bad-datalog.md

 when = "past"
 +++

-In 2020, I got really interested in Datalog implemenations after reading Pete Vilter's [Codebase as Database: Turning the IDE Inside Out with Datalog](https://petevilter.me/post/datalog-typechecking/).
+In 2020, I got really interested in Datalog implementation after reading Pete Vilter's [Codebase as Database: Turning the IDE Inside Out with Datalog](https://petevilter.me/post/datalog-typechecking/).
 I did a bunch of reading about different ways to make a Datalog.

 Eventually [Jamie Brandon](https://www.scattered-thoughts.net/) advised me to make a miniature relational database and lower (raise?) the datalog layer to it.